chrisprasanna/Predicting_Seattle_Gas_Prices_with_ML/README.md

         scheduler.step(mse_val / data_val_loader.__len__())
         lr = opt.param_groups[0]['lr']

-        # early_stopping needs the validation loss to check if it has decresed,
+        # early_stopping needs the validation loss to check if it has decreased,
         # and if it has, it will make a checkpoint of the current model
         early_stopping(mse_val / data_val_loader.__len__(), model)